 - How injury is handled.

-- How sickness is handled.
+- How sick leave and sick pay is handled.

 - What your employer’s view is regarding trade union membership.

 - What pension scheme arrangements may be available.

 Before you sign your contract of employment, or agree to the oral contract you have entered into, check the handbook to ensure you understand these extra elements of your employment.
 If you’ve never seen a contract of employment before it’s a good idea to familarise yourself with the usual layout.
 You can read an overview of contracts of employment and how they are structured on the ACAS website.